Apulian cuisine: Sagre food festivals

-Apulia’s sagre food festivals showcase local cuisine, cooking traditions and culture.
-While not unique to Apulia - sagre festivals are one of Italy’s best kept food secrets - food is an integral part of the region’s identity and these are intensely social occasions where you can feast side by side with locals.
+Apulia's sagre food festivals showcase local cuisine, cooking traditions and culture.
+While not unique to Apulia—sagre festivals are one of Italy's best kept food secrets—food is an integral part of the region's identity and these are intensely social occasions.

 History

 After the period of Magna Graecia, Apulia never had political autonomy.
 It was always a peripheral region of a larger state.
 From the Middle Ages until the Italian unification in the 19th century Apulia was controlled by the Kingdom of Naples and later the Kingdom of the Two Sicilies.
 It was governed from Naples in Campania, the capital of both kingdoms.

 The nobility, which owned large tracts of land in Apulia, preferred to live in Naples.
 If they spent any time in Apulia, it was for brief inspections of their properties and the collection of profits.
 As a consequence the cuisine of the nobility started to disappear in Apulia during the 18th and 19th centuries.
 The cuisine of the monasteries, which were present in large numbers in Apulia, never became part of the local tradition.
 As charitable institutions which supported the poor, the food they served them was limited to soups.

 Because of these factors, the cuisine of common people defines the gastronomy of Apulia.
 Historically Apulia was a poor region, which meant that ingredients had to be affordable, local and seasonal.
 Due to this frugality vegetables attained an important role.
 Dishes are simple, without elaborate preparations.
-The food of Apulia is often characterized as peasant food or cucina povera, the 'cuisine of the poor'.
+The food of Apulia is often characterized as peasant food or cucina povera ('cuisine of the poor').
 In spite of this, the dishes are richer and more complex than the number of ingredients and the simplicity of the cooking methods would suggest.

-The first cookbook on Apulian cuisine was Il Libro della Cocina from 1504, which covered the cooking of the nobility.
+The first cookbook on Apulian cuisine was Libro de la Cocina from 1504, which covered the cooking of the nobility.
 It contains some recipes which are not Apulian, but which became part of the local tradition over time.
 This demonstrates that Apulians were eager to adopt cooking practices from other regions and integrate them into their own cuisine.

 In modern times Apulian cuisine distinguishes between appetizers, first and second courses.
 Separate courses are a relatively new addition to the cuisine, because in the past a meal used to consist of a single dish.
 Many dishes now served as appetizers were inspired by single dishes which made up an entire meal.
 Some dishes which are now served as first courses can still be quite filling and rich in ingredients, which reflect their use as a single dish for the entire meal.